anuksha11/Lane-Detection/README.md

 * To load the model and perform training:
   - Open the ipnyb file in Google Colab.
   - Open the needed dataset file in Google Drive and add shortcut to MyDrive.
-  - Open the needed weights file in Google Drive and add shortcut to MyDrive.
   - Make sure you have the dataset file and colab file in same google account.
   - Run the code.
 * To do inferencing directly from user interface :